phelipetls/blog/content/posts/async-make-in-nvim-with-lua/index.md

 [Get the full code in this
 gist](https://gist.github.com/phelipetls/639a1b5f021d17c4124cccc83e518566).
-Please comment if you find a bug or any room for improvement and I'll update here accordingly.
+Please comment if you find a bug or some improvement and I'll update here.